jpfleischer/ToxicTerminator/README.md

 if you dont have make, and you dont have chocolatey, you can get chocolatey https://chocolatey.org/ and then say `choco install make mingw -y`

+presently you must have wsl to compile the cpp -> python